 GEO does not pre-approve credit transfer for these courses.
 Students interested in taking a direct enrollment course should first contact their home institution to determine if the course(s) will be approved for credit.

 Direct enrollment courses begin and end later than the GEO fall semester program.
 As such, GEO students will complete approximately three quarters of the courses in which they enroll, and will take a specially designed final exam at the end of their program.
 It is not possible to confirm enrollment in specific courses before arrival in Segovia, and it is important to note that scheduling conflicts may restrict options for direct enrollment at the University of Valladolid.

 Students interested in additional coursework through the University of Valladolid (UVA) should indicate their interest on the GEO program application and contact GEO directly.

 Internship opportunities vary by term and organizational needs.
 Placements in the past have been made in the following fields:

 - Event Planning

 - Sciences and Healthcare

-For more information on the Internship and Service Learning Seminar and for potential placements, please see the course listings page.
+For more information on the Internship Seminar, please see the course listings page.